Prime-Script/prime-transfer/README.md

 - Add Receipt After Purchase For Proof Of Purchase (Will hopefully prevent players from scamming each other)

-- Add the buy amount, once payed in invoices the car is theres
+- Add the buy amount, Once payment is complete in invoices the car will belong to you

 # Credit HH-Framework (Original Script)